 - Printers are available in the following locations: Quinlan/Brown Academic Innovation Center, Fisher Student Center, Krupp Library in the Bello Center, and on both the first and second floors of the M-wing in the Unistructure.

 - A $40 printing allowance is granted each year.
 After that, a charge of 5 cents per black-and-white page and 25 cents per color page is applied directly to the student's allowance; if the student exceeds that allowance, the charges are applied directly to their Banner account.

 Bryant Bookstore & Online Purchases

 The Bryant University bookstore is located in the Fisher Student Center.
 Please call (401) 232-6240 for bookstore hours.
 Textbooks may also be ordered online at www.efollett.com.

 The chaplains in Campus Ministry address the spiritual needs of Bryant students and staff.
-Protestant, Catholic, and Jewish chaplains are available to serve as sources of support, guidance, and spiritual development for all members of the University community.
+Catholic, Jewish, Muslim, and Protestant chaplains are available to serve as sources of support, guidance, and spiritual development for all members of the University community.

 ID and Parking Sticker Policy

 Bryant’s campus is a secure place to live.
-Campus security measures include call boxes that dispatch calls directly to Public Safety.
 Public Safety officers are on duty 24 hours a day, seven days a week.
-Residence hall exterior doors are locked at night, only accessible to students.
+Residence hall exterior doors are locked 24 hours a day, only accessible to students.
 Individual key locks are on the door of each room.
 Visitors are checked in on weeknights and throughout the weekend.

 All students are required to have a current parking sticker and student photo ID.
-These may be obtained in the Department of Public Safety (DPS).
-In order to obtain a parking sticker, students are required to bring their driver’s license and vehicle registration to the Department of Public Safety.
+IDs may be obtained on the second floor of the Fisher Student Center.
+To obtain a parking sticker, students are required to bring their driver’s license and vehicle registration to the Department of Public Safety.
 Contact the Public Safety office at (401) 232- 6001 for more information.